 "Good communications between Home Forward and residents is essential.
 I want to use my board service to make communications even more effective, so my fellow residents understand all of the opportunities available to them once they have the security of a stable home."

 Legarza holds the resident seat on the board.
 She has a passion for social justice and policies that help residents achieve success and stability in their lives.
 As a single mother of four, she worked to put herself through college and will earn a bachelor's degree in Administration of Justice from Portland State University this year.
-She serves on Home Forward's Resident Advisory Committee, is an active member of the National Low Income Housing Coalition, and volunteers for the National Law Project.
+As co-chair of Home Forward's Resident Advisory Committee, she has championed the development of a compact between residents and the agency that holds both accountable for a supportive, respectful relationship.
+She is an active member of the National Low Income Housing Coalition and volunteers for the National Law Project.

 Brian Lessler, Commissioner

 "Housing that is affordable is a tremendous stabilizing force for families in need, particularly for children and their ability to move forward in life."

 Lessler holds one of the two Gresham seats on the board and brings more than 35 years in real estate development and construction management.
 He is president of PDG Construction Services, a general contractor with extensive community development experience.
 PDG has grown from its start developing the Persimmon Country Club Community to building green-certified homes across the metro area and providing a full array of construction services for commercial and industrial projects.
 Lessler's strong commitment to civic involvement includes serving as president of the East Metro Economic Alliance and volunteering with Habitat for Humanity.

 “As someone who benefited from living in public housing as a child, I know firsthand how Home Forward’s programs can help people move ahead in their lives.
 Serving on the board is an opportunity to give back to the organization and community that provided so much for me.”